eerie69/NexusTrader-Releases/README.md

-# NexusTrader-Releases
+# Path of exile 1 & 2 Trade bot | NexusTrader Fast poe trade
-Здесь хранятся обновления для NexusTrader (PoE1 и PoE2)
+Actual version program for Path of exile 2 and Path of exile 1 | NexusTrader (PoE1 и PoE2)